 How long should you keep important documents?

 As your financial life gets more complicated, it’s difficult to know how long to keep documents and when it’s safe to get rid of them.
 Some things you’ll need to hold on to for your whole life and others for just a few months.
 You probably already know that important documents such as tax returns, bank statements and paycheck stubs need special attention, but for how long, and in what format?
 And what is the best way to safeguard all that personal data?
-We’ve collected seven tips in two categories: How long to keep documents before shredding and how to properly store sensitive information.
+Here’s a quick list of financial documents to save, based on the time they should be kept.

 Depending on your filing circumstances, the IRS may be able to ask you for supporting documentation for three to seven years after you file a return.
 Knowing that, a good rule of thumb is to save any document that verifies information on your tax return—including Forms W-2 and 1099, bank and brokerage statements, tuition payments and charitable donation receipts—for three to seven years.

-Keep either a digital or hard copy of the past year’s worth of your monthly bank and credit card statements.
+Keep either a digital or hard copy of your monthly bank and credit card statements for the last year.
 It’s a good idea to keep your digital copies stored online if you choose to go paperless.
 You should also hold on to pay stubs so that you can use them to verify the accuracy of your Form W-2 when tax season arrives.

 If you’re self-employed, you may need your utility, cable and cell phone bills for tax purposes.
 Otherwise, you can dispose of them as soon as you verify your payment was processed.
 You can also dispose of bank withdrawal and deposit slips after verifying them with your monthly statement.